turingschool/launch-curriculum/module6/lessons/Week1/JobHuntHustle.md

 ![Code.org 4](/assets/images/module6/week1/Code4.png)

 <section class="call-to-action" markdown="1">
-Take a look through the above examples as starting points, then with your partner brainstorm ideas for how to "Job Hunt Hustle".
+Take a look through the above examples as starting points, then with your group brainstorm ideas for how to "Job Hunt Hustle".
 Are there any "Job Hunt Hustle" strategies that have worked for you in the past?
 When we come back together your instructor will call on groups to share out ideas and compile a mega-list of ideas in Slack.
 </section>

 ### Conclusion